0xa1a1aa/MBR_Bootkit/obsidian/Bootkit/Bootloader 1/Bootloader/Run Bootloader with QEMU.md

 ```
 target remote localhost:1234
 hbreak *0x7c00
+continue
 ```
+(continue is needed to continue to the breakpoint @ 0x7c00, cause the execution is stalled by providing the **-S** flag)

-and just call GDB like this:
+Then just call GDB like so:
 ```
 gdb -x .gdbinit
 ```